Suffolk · Waveney Valley

 The farm comprises six principal buildings: the farmhouse itself, listed for its striking Dutch gable ends, the grand Tithe Barn, the East and West Cowsheds, the Cartlodge, and the Granary.
 Around these sit smaller outbuildings that once served as stables, a tack room, and a workshop.

-As you turn off Denmark Hill, an elegant horseshoe-shaped shingle drive flanked by lime trees welcomes you.
+As you turn off Denmark Hill into the farm, an elegant horseshoe-shaped shingle drive flanked by lime trees welcomes you.
 In summer, their branches form a soft dappled canopy of green light.

 The grounds extend across more than six acres of mixed pasture and woodland, bordered to the north by the River Waveney — the county line of Suffolk — rich with oak, walnut, sycamore, horse chestnut, birch, fir, and fruit trees.